Madhya Pradesh Legislative Council

-The Madhya Pradesh Legislative Council was the upper house of the Legislature of the state of Madhya Pradesh, India from 1956 to 1969.
-It was formed after the passage of the States Reorganisation Act, 1956 with 72 seats.
+The Madhya Pradesh Legislative Council was the proposed upper house of the Legislature of the state of Madhya Pradesh, India.
+It was to be formed after the passage of the States Reorganisation Act, 1956 with 72 seats.
 This was later increased to 90 seats after the passage of the Legislative Councils Act, 1957.
-The Council was abrogated in 1969 by the passage of the Madhya Pradesh Legislative Council (Abolition) Act, 1969.
+But the Council never came into effect as it was not given a date of notification by the president.

+Before the 2018 Madhya Pradesh Legislative Assembly election, the Congress made promises to re-create the Legislative Council.

 In 2019, there were demands for re-creation of the Legislative Council.